About the course

 Other examination results may be submitted alongside degree qualifications.
 If offered, the minimum Graduate Record Examination (GRE) scores normally sought are 160 in verbal reasoning, 5.0 in analytical writing and 150 in quantitative reasoning.

 Knowledge of Hebrew and Greek is required for Old and New Testament respectively.
-Most courses in the history of doctrine will require study of texts in languages other than English: Greek or Latin is required for patristic theology, Latin is required for scholastic theology, and Latin, French or German is required for reformation theology.
+Most courses in the history of doctrine will require study of texts in languages other than English: Greek or Latin is required for patristic theology.

 Other appropriate indicators will include: